Hi, I’m Rachel Pfanz and I lead the website maintenance team at Emily Journey & Associates.

 Look at it this way . . . we don’t build websites.
 We definitely get plenty of referrals for lucrative website development projects but taking on those projects would be a distraction.
 We prefer to fill our workdays with the special projects and updates requested by our website maintenance clients.

-Several years ago, Emily made to decision to shut down the website development part of the business.
+Several years ago, our founder Emily Journey made the decision to shut down the website development part of our company.
 Instead, we focus on website maintenance services and WordPress training exclusively.

 That decision has changed the quality of our work lives dramatically!
 It means we can be available to our clients for those seemingly small but important updates to their websites.